stefanhans/distributed-contexting/why/PITCHME.md

 ## Where do we stand?

 - orchestration in the cloud -> in the internet |
-- "interplanetary" in a few domains -> globally |
+- "interplanetary" in a few domains -> anywhere |
 - being clients of very few -> being independent |